River Rafting: Huck Finn & Jim

 Illustration by E.W.
 Kemble from the first edition of The Adventures of Huckleberry Finn [4]

-Widow Douglas most wants to give Huck a fear of God.
-One telling passage is when she reads to Huck from the Good Book [Exodus 2:1-10]:
+Widow Douglas most wants to instill in Huck a fear of God.
+One telling passage is when she reads to Huck from the Good Book [Exodus 2:1-10] about the prophet, Moses:

-The Widow’s prophesy comes to life on the river.
+The Widow’s Bible reading is a prophesy that comes to life on the river.

 Image of a boat similar to Jim and Huck’s [6]

 Huck, despite missing any formal education from school, is an archetypal innocent boy.
-He picks up enough spelling and reading from Widow Douglas’ sister, Miss Watson, to get by and he thinks about right and wrong.
-He may not have attended Sunday school either, but he keenly discovers the “right thing to do” despite the Bible thumping around him.
+He picks up enough spelling and reading from Widow Douglas’ sister, Miss Watson, to get by.
+Huck thinks about right and wrong.
+He may not have attended Sunday school either, but he keenly discovers the “right thing to do” despite the corporal punishment and Bible thumping around him.
 He is an independent thinker, especially around slave ownership, which was the prejudiced right of the whites in the South at that era.
-Twain does not moralize about the topic, yet Jim is a powerful reminder of the basic human rights for all people in the Utopian America.
-One example of young Huck’s moral compass is his decision to help Jim escape slavery, even though he believes he will go to hell for it.
+Twain does not moralize about the topic, yet the character Jim is a powerful reminder of the basic human rights for all people in the Utopian America.
+One example of young Huck’s moral compass is his decision to help Jim escape slavery, even though Huck believes he is condemning himself to go to hell for it.

 Another interesting female character in the novel is Tom Sawyer’s Aunt Polly.
 She calls Huck Finn a “poor motherless thing.”
 In the prequel story to Huckleberry Finn, The Adventures of Tom Sawyer, Huck confesses to Tom that he didn’t feel motherless.
 He remembers his mother distinctly.
 But mostly he remembers his alcoholic Pap.
 His father yelled at his Mom a lot and his parents were relentlessly fighting.
 The fights only stopped with her death.
-Justifiably, he feels that he raised himself without the comfort and support of a mother for many years.
+Justifiably, he feels that he raised himself without the comfort and support of a mother and the example of a good father for many years.

 Image of Jim and Huck on the river [7]

 A key reason to include Aunt Polly in the story is that she helped secure Jim from a sure return to slavery.
 She was able to confirm, as a valid witness, that Jim, the former slave being held at the Phelps plantation, was actually a legally free man.
 Without Aunt Polly’s positive identification, no one would have believed Tom, who had proven himself untrustworthy.
-Her confirmation prevented Jim from being sold to a new slave owner.
+Her confirmation prevented Jim from being sold to a new slave owner and headed back into servitude.

 Reynolda House Museum of American Art [8]

-The maternal relationships with Miss Watson, Mrs. Phelps, Widow Douglas, and Aunt Polly are overshadowed by the influence Jim has on Huck’s life.
-It was their time together on the river that becomes the most enduring and powerful.
-On the river Jim senses the wickedness of other men and women and he protects the young man from their treachery.
+In the novel, Huckleberry Finn the maternal relationships with Miss Watson, Mrs. Phelps, Widow Douglas, and Aunt Polly are plainly overshadowed by Jim’s influence on Huck’s life.
+It was their time together on the river that becomes the most enduring and powerful on his young life.
+Life on the river steers Hugh with firm control.
+Jim senses the wickedness of other men and women and he protects the young man from their treachery.
 He comes up with the plan to navigate the rivers, and to land in free territory, when they hit the Ohio.
-Unfortunately, fog descends on the river and the two miss the mouth of the Ohio to freedom.
+Unfortunately, a fog bank descends on the river and the two miss the mouth of the Ohio River and the float to freedom.
 Instead they return to St. Petersburg, only to discover that the corpse in their island hideout is Huck’s father, Pap Finn.
-Jim risked his freedom for Huck, what an act of love he showed!
+Jim risked his freedom for Huck; what an act of love he showed his young accomplice!

-The lyrics of the story, as read to the class by Professor Ahlstrom, still sound as urgent to my ear as they did back in the day.
-Trips down and upriver, or across the ocean, can be transformative.
+The lyrics of the Huck and Jim story, as read to the class by Professor Ahlstrom, still sound as melodic and urgent to my ears as they did back in the day.
+Trips downriver and upriver, trips across the ocean, all metaphorical trips can be transformative.
 As Mark Twain predicts:

 So throw off the bowlines.
 Sail away from the safe harbor.
 Catch the trade winds in your sails.